skip to content

 The PG Diploma (flexible) is a ten month, part time course in which students must complete an additional four modules (which have not already been studied as part of the PG Certificate year).
 These are chosen from a range of modules, some of which are core and some of which are optional.
 There is additional between-module reflection, study and assignment work.

-Students will choose four modules (core and optional modules).
-Indicative modules are listed below:
+Students will choose four modules from the list below:

-• Molecular pathology of cancer and application in cancer diagnosis, screening, and treatment
+•Molecular pathology of cancer and application in cancer diagnosis, screening, and treatment (GM4): 3 - 7 February 2025

 Each module includes approximately five days of teaching (Monday to Friday, 9am to 5pm, approx.) via a mixture of lectures, classes, practical sessions and seminars.